BootNodeDev/dAppBooster/README.md

 The app comes with an example of how to configure and use Subgraphs.

-This includes multiple subraphs, typesafe, and easy integration to be used with react-query.
+This includes multiple subraphs in several chains, typesafe, and easy integration to be used with react-query.

 ## Env vars